plotly/dash-vtk/docs/REFERENCES.md

   - scalars: [...]

 Keyword arguments:

-- xyz (list of numbers; default [0, 0, 0]): Points coordinates
+- colorDataRange (list of numbers; default [0, 1]):
+    Data range use for the colorMap.

+- colorMapPreset (string; default 'erdc_rainbow_bright'):
+    Preset name for the lookup table color map.

+- property (dict; optional):
+    Properties to set to the actor.property.

-- rgb (list of numbers; optional): Use RGB values to attach to the points/vertex
+- rgb (list of numbers; optional):
+    Use RGB values to attach to the points/vertex.

-- rgba (list of numbers; optional): Use RGBA values to attach to the points/vertex
+- rgba (list of numbers; optional):
+    Use RGBA values to attach to the points/vertex.

-- scalars (list of numbers; optional): Field values to attach to the points
+- scalars (list of numbers; optional):
+    Field values to attach to the points.

-- colorMapPreset (string; default 'erdc_rainbow_bright'): Preset name for the lookup table color map
-- colorDataRange (list of numbers; default [0, 1]): Data range use for the colorMap
+- xyz (list of numbers; default [0, 0, 0]):
-- property (dict; optional): Properties to set to the actor.property
+    Points coordinates.

 [Back to menu](#components-reference)